 If an employee believes that they were made redundant for reasons that were not genuine or that the redundancy process was unfair, they can challenge it by raising a personal grievance for an unfair dismissal claiming that the redundancy was unjustified.

 Remember you need to have confidence and trust in your employment lawyer or employment advocate, so ask for testimonials or cases that they have won.
-Call us today and we will provide you with the answers that you need along with a free consultation.
+Call us today and we will provide you with the answers that you need.
 Phone calls are recorded for accuracy.